 HEROIN ADDICTION - GET HELP

 If you find yourself being addicted to heroin and you want to stop, you can ask your GP or local drug treatment service for help.
-You can also get a treatment abroad as sometimes it may be faster and cheaper solution.
+You can also get a drugs addiction treatment abroad as sometimes it may be faster and cheaper solution.
+Heroin addiction is a serious problem, getting help as soon as possible is very important.

 How to get treatment for heroin addiction?